-others - may sometimes dampen competition in generative AI markets.69 This is also true of legislation like the GDPR that make it harder for firms to acquire more data about consumers - assuming such data is, indeed, useful to generative AI services.70
+makes it harder for firms to acquire more data about consumers-assuming such data is, indeed, useful to generative-AI services.71

-In sum, it is a flawed understanding of the economics and practical consequences of large agglomerations of data that lead competition authorities to believe that data-incumbency advantages are likely to harm competition in generative AI markets - or even in the data-intensive Web 2.0 markets that preceded them.
+In sum, it is a flawed understanding of the economics and practical consequences of large agglomerations of data that lead competition authorities to believe that data-incumbency advantages are likely to harm competition in generative AI markets-or even in the data-intensive Web 2.0 markets that preceded them.
 Indeed, competition or regulatory intervention to "correct" data barriers and data network and scale effects is liable to do more harm than good.